-2. Open your wireless utility software by clicking on the icon in the system tray at the bottom right-hand corner of the screen.
-If you're using a Belkin Wireless Card, the tray icon should look like this (the icon may be red or green):
+Open your wireless utility software by clicking on the icon in the system tray at the bottom right-hand corner of the screen.
+The tray icon should look like this (the icon may be red or green):

-3. The exact window that opens will vary depending on the model of wireless card you have; however, any of the utilities should have a list of "Available Networks".
+3. The window that opens should have a list of "Available Networks".

 Available networks are wireless networks to which you can connect.
 If you are using a Belkin 802.11g (G Plus) Router, or Belkin 802.11g (54g) Router, "Belkin54g" is the default name.

 If you are using a Belkin 802.11b Router, the default name should be "WLAN".